XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ### Currencies

 If you issue any assets, tokens, or currencies in the XRP Ledger, you can provide information about them in the `[[CURRENCIES]]` list.
-If present, the servers list MUST BE presented as an array of tables, with each entry using the header `[[CURRENCIES]]`, including double square brackets.
+If present, the currencies list MUST BE presented as an array of tables, with each entry using the header `[[CURRENCIES]]`, including double square brackets.
 Each entry describes a separate issued currency or asset.
 For _each_ `[[CURRENCIES]]` entry, you MAY provide any of the following fields:

 | Field   | Type   | Description                                           |
 |:--------|:-------|:------------------------------------------------------|